 - State Income Tax Deduction – The TCJA limited the itemized deduction for state and local taxes to $10,000.
-The Biden tax plan would support the House-passed HEROS Act provision to remove this cap.
+The Biden tax plan would support the House-passed HEROES Act provision to remove this cap.

 - Student Loan Forgiveness – Biden’s plan proposes that student loans would be forgiven, tax-free, after borrowers have been enrolled in the income-based repayment plan for 20 years.

 - First Time Homebuyer – The Biden tax plan calls for creating a new refundable, advanceable tax credit of up to $15,000 to assist with buying a first home.
 The credit would be paid upon the purchase of the home and not when filing the tax return.
 Additional housing credits are also being considered including credits for rehabilitating distressed properties and limiting rent and utilities for low-income households that qualify.

 - Itemized Deductions – The Biden tax plan would cap the tax benefit of itemized deductions to 28% for those with taxable income of more than $400,000.
 In addition, the plan would restore the Pease limitation for taxable income above $400,000 by reducing the value of certain taxpayer’s itemized deductions by 3% for every dollar of taxable income over the threshold.